saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="r6.1.4"></a> Rule 6.1.4: several init blocks are redundant and generally should not be used in your class.
 The primary constructor cannot contain any code.
-That's why Kotlin has introduced `init` blocks.
+That is why Kotlin has introduced `init` blocks.
-These blocks are used to store the code that should be run during the initialization of the class.
+These blocks store the code to be run during the class initialization.
-Kotlin allows writing multiple initialization blocks that are executed in the same order as they appear in the class body.
+Kotlin allows writing multiple initialization blocks executed in the same order as they appear in the class body.
 Even when you follow (rule 3.2)[#r3.2], this makes your code less readable as the programmer needs to keep in mind all init blocks and trace the execution of the code.
-So in your code, you should try to use a single `init` block to reduce the complexity.
-In case you need to do some logging or make some calculations before the assignment
-of some class property, you can use powerful functional programming.
+Therefore, you should try to use a single `init` block to reduce the code's complexity. .
+If you need to do some logging or make some calculations before the class property assignment, you can use powerful functional programming.
 This will reduce the possibility of the error if your `init` blocks' order is accidentally changed and
 make the code logic more coupled.
 It is always enough to use one `init` block to implement your idea in Kotlin.

 **Invalid example**: